-Fig. 3: Relocation and resettlement of Marshall Islands population.
+Figure 5.
+Relocation and resettlement paths of the Marshall Islands population.

-NUCLEAR TESTING IN THE MARSHALL ISLANDS
+6.4 NUCLEAR TESTING IN THE MARSHALL ISLANDS

 The Bikini atoll, a semicircular chain of 30 islands, was selected in the spring of 1946 as the location of the nuclear testing operation of Crossroads.
 Bikini was 250 miles away from the island of Kwajelein, which was used as a base for the bombers used in the tests.
-On the Bikini Island in the Bikini atoll, 160 inhabitants where asked to leave the island for the "welfare of all men."
+On the Bikini Island in the Bikini Atoll, 160 inhabitants where asked to leave the island for the "welfare of all men."
 Translators not knowing the island's word for "bomb" told the islanders that they had a powerful new "god" that they wanted to bring to the island.
 Publicity films at the time suggested that: "The islanders are a nomadic group and are well pleased that the yanks are going to add a little variety to their lives."
-On March 7, 1946, after being promised safe return back to Bikini after the series of tests, the residents of Bikini Island left on naval landing craft and were relocated to the Rongelik Island, 140 miles east of Bikini.
+On March 7, 1946, after being promised safe return back to Bikini after the series of tests, the residents of Bikini Island left on naval landing crafts and were relocated to the Rongelik Island, 140 miles east of Bikini.

-OPERATION CROSSROADS, ABLE AND BAKER TESTS
+6.5 OPERATION CROSSROADS, THE ABLE AND BAKER TESTS

-With 42,000 military personnel, and several hundred civilians, runways, bunkers, docks, chapels, recreational facilities and support bases were constructed.
-A collection of

-150 aircraft and 200 naval ships as well as captured ships from the Japanese and German naval fleets such as the Nagato were gathered at Bikini to answer the question of what would happen to a naval fleet when a nuclear blast is directed at a it.
+With 42,000 military personnel, and several hundred civilians; runways, bunkers, docks, chapels, recreational facilities and support bases were constructed.
+A collection of 150 aircraft and 200 naval ships as well as captured ships from the Japanese and German naval fleets such as the Nagato were gathered at Bikini to answer the question of what would happen to a moored naval fleet if a nuclear blast is directed at it in the format of the attack on Pearl Harbor.
 Of the naval ships, 73 were placed near ground zero as targets.

-On June 30, 1946 at local time 9:00:34 am, a nuclear device was dropped over the Bikini atoll from a B-29 bomber with the name Davis Dream.
-It was the fourth atomic bomb ever used, and it was nicknamed "Gilda" after a Rita Hayworth movie, with her picture stenciled on the bomb.
+On June 30, 1946 at the local time 9:00:34 am, a nuclear device was dropped over the Bikini Atoll from a B-29 bomber with the name Davis Dream.
+It was the fourth atomic device ever used, after the Trinity (Alamogordo), Big Boy (Hiroshima) and Fat man (Nagasaki) devices, and it was nicknamed "Gilda" after an actress Rita Hayworth's movie, with her picture stenciled on the bomb.

 The device was detonated at 1,000 feet above the target airplanes and ships, with experimental animals on them.
 The animals included 200 goats, 200 pigs and 4,000 rats.
-The device was off target by two miles, leading to the observers thinking that it was much smaller and weaker than originally thought.
+The device fell off target by two miles, leading to the observers thinking that it was much smaller and weaker than originally thought.
 Nevertheless, 5 ships sunk immediately, and 9 ships were severely damaged.

-The second test of the Crossroads series was code named "Baker."
+The second test of the Crossroads series of tests was code named "Baker."
 It was designed to test the effects of an underwater explosion.
-It was expected that a column of water half a mile in diameter would rise thousands of feet in the air generating a tidal wave.
+It was expected that a column of water half a mile in diameter would rise thousands of feet in the air generating a tidal wave or tsunami.

 There was no tidal wave after the explosion but large clouds of steam blanketed the test site.
 When radioactivity could not be washed with water off the target ships, the paint was sandblasted off.
 Decontamination crews were not required to wear protective gears, trying to estimate the time that it would take a naval fleet to start moving on its own power after a nuclear attack.

-The nuclear testing was expanded to the Enewetak atoll.
+The nuclear testing was expanded to the Enewetak Atoll.
 The 142 native inhabitants of the Bijire and Aomon Islands were relocated.